dreadlearner/tex/readme.md

 ### minimal files

-if you specify `minimal=true` as an option in the usepackage line for structure.sty your file will compile not with colorful boxes, but greyscale boxes of a sligthly different design.
+if you specify `minimal=true` as an option in the usepackage line for structure.sty your file will compile not with colorful boxes, but greyscale boxes of a slightly different design.

 this is so you can easily switch between economical, minimalist files for printing and colorful, pretty files for digital viewing.